 - Hand out the assignment sheet for students to each team.
 Make sure you place the paper upside down.
 The teams aren’t allowed to read the challenges yet before the time set.

-- Before you start, don’t yet tell the students about the aim of this challenge.
-At the end of the challenge you can reflect together with the students, why this activity was done and which skills they have used to perform
+- Before you start, don’t tell the students about the aim of this challenge.
+At the end of the challenge you can reflect together with the students on why this activity was done and what skills they have used to perform it.

-After the clock ran out, ask everyone to sit down.
-While you reflect the challenge with the students, the other person checks the answer sheets and counts points.
+When the time is up, ask everyone to sit down.
+While you reflect on the challenge with the students, the other person checks the answer sheets and counts up the points.
 You can reflect the game using the tips mentioned below and discuss the answers of the questions asked during the game.
-Announce the winner, hand over the prize and wrap up the challenge by summarizing lessons learned.
+Announce the winner, hand over the prize and wrap up the challenge by summarising the lessons learned.

 Your students must think about the number of skills they have used to play the game.
 You can ask the following questions: